l3uddz/traktarr/README.md

 `lists` - specify which custom lists to fetch (see explanation below)

-### Watchlist
+### Personal Watchlists

-The watchlist task can be scheduled with a differtent item limit for every user.
+The watchlist task can be scheduled with a differtent item limit for every (authenticated) user.*

-For every user you've to add: `"username": limit` to the watchlist key.
+So for every user, you will add: `"username": limit` to the watchlist key.
 For example:

 ```json
 "automatic": {